Wolf Creek Ravine Natural Area

 About the Location

-Wolf Creek Ravine Natural Area is a natural green space located on Queen Anne's north side.
-The ravine features Wolf Creek flowing through a deep canyon crossed by Queen Anne Drive on a landmark bridge between Nob Hill Place North and 2nd Avenue North.
-The ravine's course roughly follows the line of 3rd Avenue North between Queen Anne Drive and Lynn Street.
+Wolf Creek Ravine Natural Area is one of those hidden green pockets that makes Seattle so special.
+Nestled on the north side of Queen Anne, this natural space features Wolf Creek flowing through a deep canyon that's crossed by the Queen Anne Drive bridge - a local landmark connecting Nob Hill Place North and 2nd Avenue North.
+If you're trying to follow the ravine's path, it roughly traces along 3rd Avenue North between Queen Anne Drive and Lynn Street.

 All Features & Facilities